Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - HTTPS

 **Explanation:**
-"S3 Encryption" is correct.
+S3 Encryption is correct.
 S3 encryption protects data at rest, not in transit.
-"IPsec" is incorrect.
+IPsec is incorrect.
 IPsec secures data in transit between networked systems.
-"VPN" is incorrect.
+VPN is incorrect.
 VPNs encrypt data in transit over public networks.
-"HTTPS" is incorrect.
+HTTPS is incorrect.
 HTTPS encrypts web traffic in transit.

 ---